CorrMatch: Label Propagation via Correlation Matching for Semi-Supervised Semantic Segmentation: Pseudocode for proposed strategies

-In Sec.
-3.2 of our main paper, we propose the threshold relaxing strategy.
-Our core idea is maintaining a dynamic global threshold related to the model's learning process with a looser initialization.
+In \secref{sec: more details} of our main paper, we propose the threshold updating strategy.
+Our core idea is maintaining a dynamic global threshold related to the model's learning process.
 Specifically, during the optimization process, we gradually update the threshold using the average of the maximum confidence of all predicted classes in weakly augmented predictions.
+With the increment $\Delta\tau$ proposed in Eqn (11) of our main paper, the EMA procedure is defined as:

-To make things more clear, we here present the pseudocode of the threshold relaxing strategy in a PyTorch-like style.
+where $\lambda$ is the momentum decay of EMA.
+To make things more clear, we here present the pseudocode of the threshold updating strategy in a PyTorch-like style.